 In Tallahassee, Florida, a man calls 911 to report his impending suicide.
 At the location where he is found dead, the authorities find a wall plastered with photos and associated news clippings of women that have been killed throughout the country over the past ten years.
 He has left a journal recounting the murders of these women.
 Images of those women, complete with first name and year of death, are tattooed on his body.
 The only person with a photo that does not have an associated tattoo is Rebecca Daniels, who has been missing for three weeks.
 The BAU believe she may still be alive because of the tattoo issue.
 The team look for clues in the nature of the tattoos and in the journal to understand how Rebecca may still be alive when her probable prime captor has just killed himself.
-Written by

 Did You Know?